 Alongside these productions there are opportunities to produce House Plays and to take Speech and Drama lessons.
 Pupils are encouraged to attend public theatre performances in The North Wall.
 They have opportunities to meet an impressive array of professional artists at post-show talkbacks and workshops.

 St Edward’s takes at least one show each year to the Edinburgh Festival Fringe.
-The 2018 show, Sam Potter’s devised piece Someone, Somewhere, received a four star review from The Oxford Times‘ Arts Critic, describing it as ‘boldly addressing issues of modern life…with all actors giving fine performances under their director, Emily Smart OSE.’
+The 2019 production, Siofra Dromgoole’s If it didn’t matter was described in the four star Oxford Times review as ‘arresting theatre – well supplied with character and incident – that makes ideal Fringe fare.’
+Whilst the 2018 show, Sam Potter’s devised piece Someone, Somewhere, also received a four star review from The Oxford Times‘ Arts Critic, describing it as ‘boldly addressing issues of modern life…with all actors giving fine performances under their director, Emily Smart [OSE].’